Drafter500/changelog-maker/README.md

 # changelog-maker

-Simple node.js util to generate changelog
+WIP

+This util generates changelog text based on git commits history from the last tag